mlcommons/policies/RESULTS_GUIDELINES.md

-# MLPerf Results Guidelines
+# MLPerf Terms of Use

 The MLPerf name and logo are trademarks.
 Any use of the MLPerf trademark must conform to these terms of use.
-The MLPerf organization reserves the right to solely determine if a use of its name or logo is acceptable.
+The MLCommons organization reserves the right to solely determine if a use of its name or logo, or the MLPerf trademark, is acceptable.
 Any use of the benchmark results under the MLPerf trademark must conform to the guidelines in this document.

 ## MLPerf results must clearly identify basic details in the main text, table, or figure